overhangio/tutor/docs/intro.rst

 1. Generate a ``config.yml`` configuration file: this file contains core :ref:`configuration parameters <configuration>` for your Open edX platforms, such as passwords and feature flags.
 2. Generate an ``env/`` folder, which we call the Tutor "environment", and which contains all the files that are necessary to run an Open edX platform: these are mostly Open edX configuration files.

 All these files are stored in a single folder, called the Tutor project root.
-On Linux, this folder is in ``~/.local/share/tutor`` and on Mac OS it is ``~/Library/Application Support/tutor``.
+On Linux, this folder is in ``~/.local/share/tutor``.
+On Mac OS it is ``~/Library/Application Support/tutor``.

 The values from ``config.yml`` are used to generate the environment files in ``env/``.
 As a consequence, **every time the values from** ``config.yml`` **are modified, the environment must be regenerated**.
 This can be done with::